"This document protected by CloudFlare Scam" virus removal guide

 What is the "This document protected by CloudFlare" scam?

 "This document protected by CloudFlare" is a deceptive message displayed by various malicious documents.
 Cloudflare is a legitimate web-infrastructure and website-security company, which is in no way associated with this scam message.
-"This document protected by CloudFlare" is designed to convince users that the infectious Microsoft Office document is locked and they need to enable macro commands (i.e. to enable editing/content) to access it.
-These documents are virulent, their purpose is to infect systems with malware.
-Malicious files are commonly distributed via email spam campaigns.
+"This document protected by CloudFlare" attempts to convince users that the infectious Microsoft Office document is locked and they need to enable macro commands (i.e. enable editing/content) to access it.
+Note that these documents are dangerous, since their purpose is to infect systems with malware.
+Malicious files are commonly distributed via spam email campaigns.

-Aside from stating that the document is allegedly protected by "CloudFlare", this scam may also claim that online preview of the file is unavailable.
+As well as stating that the document is allegedly protected by "CloudFlare", this scam might also claim that an online preview of the file is unavailable.
 Typically, users are urged to enable editing and/or content.
 Additionally, the malicious documents can have the actual logo of CloudFlare emblazoned on them.
-Such files are used to proliferate a wide variety of malware, e.g. trojans, ransomware, cryptominers, etc. When users enable editing/content on Microsoft Office documents - they enable macro commands.
-Virulent documents infect systems by executing malicious macros and that initiates the infection process/chain (i.e. download/installation of malware).
-In Microsoft Office versions released before 2010 - macro commands are executed the moment a document is opened.
-Versions released later - do not, hence infection processes can only begin after macros (i.e. editing/content) are manually enabled.
-Various malicious programs can infiltrate systems in this manner and they can have a broad range of heinous functionalities.
-Malware can be multi-functional and it can have varied abilities in different compositions.
-Examples of some types are: Remote Access Trojans (RATs), which allow remote access and control over infected machines (e.g. Ratty, VanTom, etc.); loader/backdoor trojans, which cause chain infections - inject systems with additional malware (e.g. sLoad, Legion, etc.); information stealers, which target a variety of data by using different techniques (e.g. Echelon, GraceWire, etc.); banking malware, which targets banking information specifically (e.g. Mekotio, Zeus Sphinx, etc.); keyloggers, which record key strokes (e.g. 404, Hakops, etc.); ransomware, which encrypts data and demands ransoms for the decryption (e.g. Jwjs, VinDizelPux, etc.); screenlockers, which lock device screens for payment (e.g. ComputerDestroyer, Rubly, etc.), cryptominers, which generate cryptocurrency by using the infected machine's resources (e.g. BitCoinMiner, JSMiner-C, etc.), and so on.
-To summarize, malware infections can damage devices, cause data and/or financial loss, severe privacy issues and result in identity theft.
-Therefore, it is strongly advised to never opened suspicious documents, claiming that they are protected by "CloudFlare".
-If it is suspected/known that malware has already infected the system - an anti-virus software must be used to eliminate it immediately.
+Such files are used to proliferate a wide variety of malware such as Trojans, ransomware, cryptominers, etc. When users allow editing/content on Microsoft Office documents, they enable macro commands.
+Virulent documents infect systems by executing malicious macros, which initiates the infection process/chain (i.e. download/installation of malware).
+In Microsoft Office versions released before 2010, macro commands are executed when a document is opened.
+In later versions, the infection processes can only begin after macros (i.e. editing/content) are manually enabled.
+Various malicious programs can infiltrate systems in this manner and they can have a broad range of dangerous functionalities.
+Malware can be multi-functional with varied capabilities in different versions.
+Examples are: Remote Access Trojans (RATs), which allow remote access and control over infected machines (e.g. Ratty, VanTom, etc.); loader/backdoor Trojans, which cause chain infections and inject systems with additional malware (e.g. sLoad, Legion, etc.); information stealers, which target a variety of data by using different techniques (e.g. Echelon, GraceWire, etc.); banking malware, which targets banking information specifically (e.g. Mekotio, Zeus Sphinx, etc.); keyloggers, which record key strokes (e.g. 404, Hakops, etc.); ransomware, which encrypts data and demands ransoms for decryption (e.g. Jwjs, VinDizelPux, etc.); screenlockers, which lock device screens for payment (e.g. ComputerDestroyer, Rubly, etc.); cryptominers, which generate cryptocurrency by using the infected machine's resources (e.g. BitCoinMiner, JSMiner-C, etc.), and so on.
+To summarize, malware infections can damage devices, cause data and financial loss, severe privacy issues and lead to identity theft.
+Therefore, never open suspicious documents claiming that they are protected by "CloudFlare".
+If it is suspected/known that malware has already infected the system, use anti-virus software to eliminate it immediately.

 |Name||"This document protected by CloudFlare" virus|